-Join Jen Kramer for an in-depth discussion in this video Challenge: Combine Top Bar with Off Canvas, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Challenge: Combine Top Bar with Off Canvas, part of Learning Foundation 5.

 …So, did you get my foreshadowing in that last video?…Top Bar seems like such a great way of designing for…a desktop, but Off-Canvas seems kind of nice for mobile devices.…Is there some way you could possibly combine them?…Well, that's going to be your challenge for this particular chapter.…See if you can find a way to combine the top bar code from videos number two…and three with the Off-Canvas navigation that we just covered in video number four.…So, I'm going to give you some hints as to how you might make this happen.…First of all, you're going to start with the Off-Canvas layout.…I've given this to you as the HTML file inside your exercise files.…And, if you copy that over to the Foundation…folder, you'll find that that's the starting Off-Canvas layout.…Then, what you're going to do is copy in the top bar code, with the dropdowns.…So, if you take a look back at nav.html, from the end of video number three,…you can go ahead and copy in that top card code into the website as well.…